-Looking at all of these tests will give you an idea of how well your body is producing thyroid hormone (based on the serum Thyroid levels), how well you are converted (T4 and T3 levels) and how responsive your thyroid gland (based on the TSH).
+Looking at all of these tests will give you an idea of how well your body is producing thyroid hormone (based on the serum Thyroid levels), how well you are converting (T4 and T3 levels), and how responsive your thyroid gland (based on the TSH) is.

 Side Effects to Lookout For